hjolia/FakeNews-Project-/README.md

 # FakeNews-Project-

-The following packages need to be installed:
+The following packages need to be installed in the environment:
 - cleantext
 - numpy
 - pandas